pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 Root Username: cn=administrator
 Root Password: 2FederateM0re

-## Try the Built-In Demo
+### Try the Built-In Demo

 The stack that you've stood up has the products integrated together, and a demo use-case to show this.
 The instructions for use are found on the [fullstack README](../11-docker-compose/03-full-stack/README.md#using-the-containers)

 ## Don't Lose Your Work!

-Now that you see everything is up and running, you may want to start building in the products on your own.
+Now that you see everything is up and running, you may want to start building _in_ the products.

-Before this, realize that upon stopping and removing a container, all configurations beyond the demo data are lost.
+Before jumping in, realize that upon stopping and removing a container, all configurations beyond the demo data will be lost.

 There are two ways to prevent this:
 - Externalize configurations